CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 If you plan on adding mods to the game further I'd recommend leaving the downloads folder inside MO2 IN TACT; meaning don't delete anything.

+Don't Forget to Restart your computer after you've installed DirectX9

 Good luck on your new adventure, and godspeed.

 r/SpaceEngineerGuy420